wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 = The New EU VAT (IVA) law =

 From January 1st 2015, all digital goods (including electronic, telecommunications, software, ebook and broadcast services) sold across EU borders are liable under EU law to EU VAT (a.k.a.
 IVA) charged in the country of *purchase*, at the VAT rate in that country (background information: http://www2.deloitte.com/global/en/pages/tax/articles/eu-2015-place-of-supply-changes-mini-one-stop-shop.html).

-This applies even if the seller is not based in the EU, and there is no minimum threshold - 100% of sales to EU customers are liable to these per-country taxes.
-(Whether you think the EU's treaties with other jurisdictions will lead to success in enforcing the collection of taxes in other jurisdictions is a question for lawyers and potential tax-payers, not for software developers!).
+This applies even if the seller is not based in the EU, and there is no minimum threshold.

 = How this plugin can take away the pain =